MukeshKumarC-0309/MukeshKumarC_Phase2/PicoCTF/Reverse_Engineering.md

 This vault uses for-loops and byte arrays.
 The source code for this vault is here: VaultDoor3.java

 ## Solution

+Here,when i downloaded the java file.I first tried to running it directly but to no avail as i did not have the vault passcode.Then when i read between the lines of code,i realised that there was a certain block of code which could give us the flag.Since i did not have much experience in java,i tried to recreate the same logic in python.When i wrote a new block of code in python for the same logic and run it with the same arguments,we successfully obscured the flag.

 <img width="686" height="780" alt="image" src="https://github.com/user-attachments/assets/9a47f985-dcc1-46f0-84b7-4235495da5bc" />

 <img width="686" height="780" alt="image" src="https://github.com/user-attachments/assets/3320460c-0339-46f2-91ae-cf7c06e735c9" />